masseyke/rally-tracks-ingest/http_logs_baseline_noop_pipeline/README.md

-## HTTP logs baseline empty pipeline
+## HTTP logs baseline noop pipeline

-Track that indexes HTTP logs without any empty ingest node pipeline.
+Track that indexes HTTP logs with an ingest node pipeline with a processor that never mutates the document.
 This differs from the "no pipeline" track such that this track also accounts for the overhead needed to run a pipeline.

 Much like the base [http logs](https://github.com/elastic/rally-tracks/tree/master/http_logs) track, this track is also  based on the [Web server logs from the 1998 Football world cup](http://ita.ee.lbl.gov/html/contrib/WorldCup.html).

 However the base [http logs](https://github.com/elastic/rally-tracks/tree/master/http_logs) track uses logs that are pre-parsed into their respective parts.
 While this track uses the same source for the data, the exact content and count differs from the [http logs](https://github.com/elastic/rally-tracks/tree/master/http_logs) track.

 Further, this track is only focused on optimized, yet (ideally) realistic settings for high volume ingestion.
-An empty ingest node pipeline is called for this track, and is intended to be used a baseline for other "http_logs_*" tracks.
+An noop ingest node pipeline is called for this track, and is intended to be used a baseline for other "http_logs_*" tracks.
 Query performance is not tested as part of this track.

 Modifications from the [Web server logs from the 1998 Football world cup](http://ita.ee.lbl.gov/html/contrib/WorldCup.html):